|Shiatsu Overview||Massage Oil|

 The Shiatsu approach is so well respected that most martial arts incorporate aspects of Shiatsu in their early training.
 They teach Shiatsu technique, often under a different name, as a fundamental part of a warrior's ability to thrive.
 Even before learning simple defensive actions, warriors must first learn to treat pain and quickly spring back from injury and illness.
 Between being an incredible healing aid and so easy to learn, Shiatsu technique has become the way to start students.
 Additionally, it is most subtle in that it slowly continues to grow in power and influence, helping to impart both the perceptions and skills toward being a true master.
 Master of course being in the oriental sense is a student who has undertaken a life long journey to enhance, apply, and consistently teach their skills.
 Long after giving up on the warriors' road, most martial artists continue with their Shiatsu healing.

-The purpose of a good massage oil is to give comfort to the one being worked on and make it easier to move ones hands while giving the massage.
+The purpose of a good massage oil is to give comfort to the one being worked on and make it easier to move one’s hands while giving the massage.
 There are many different types of oils, some quite expensive that can be used for massage.
-Just about any healthy edible oil will work, but I prefer to make my own.
+Just about any healthy edible oil will work, but most oils, even those that smell and feel good will leave a heavy unpleasant coating of grease, so are not suitable.
+You never want to end up with your client or yourself being covered in oil or grease.
+As with much in life I enjoy going that little extra step to make something really special.
+You can buy many different brands of massage oil, but I prefer to make my own.

 In rare cases I might add other essential oils such as Tei-Fu if a person is suffering from a cold or upper respiratory infection.
 The Tei-Fu oil concentrate contains a camphor, eucalyptus, and mint combination that really helps with congestion.
 Sometimes, when dealing with really dry or cracked skin, I will also add pure aloe with a little tree tea oil, but that is pretty rare.

 One of the first massage techniques taught is a foot massage.
 The feet are lowest on our bodies, often the most susceptible to injury, and one of the most frequently affected areas where fluids tend to build.
-Moreover, the bottoms of the feet represent a full connection to the whole body in terms of pressure points that can be stimulated to promote healing.
-The purpose of a good Shiatsu foot massage is to stimulate those pressure points and to help move any excess fluids out of the feet to provide relief, improve circulation and promote faster healing.
+Feet also tend to have very poor circulation.
+Without good circulation our feet cannot get the blood, oxygen and nutrients to stay or get healthy.
+Also, the bottoms of the feet represent a full connection to the whole body in terms of pressure points that can be stimulated to promote healing.
+The purpose of a good Shiatsu foot massage is to increase blood flow, stimulate those pressure points and to help move any excess fluids out of the feet to provide relief, improve circulation and promote faster healing.

-The foot massage starts with some proper preparation.
+The actual massage also begins with some preparation.
 I like to be set up in a quiet room where I will not be interrupted.
-I prefer to play some soft music, often one of my Reiki CDs.
+I prefer to play some soft music, often one of my Reiki CDs unless the client has a different preference.
 I also like to have the room dim and lit by nice smokeless candles, often with just a hint of incense.
 I am a big fan of beautiful large crystals and lay them out in such a way that they add to that environment.
-My supply of towels, tissues, breath mints, massage oil, and alternative music is all ready.
+My supply of towels, tissues, breath mints, massage oil, and alternative music is ready.
 Before starting I spend a few minutes sharing that environment and finding if the person is comfortable.
-If not I adjust lights, music, etc. so they are.
+If not, I adjust lights, music, etc. so they are.
 I ask them to lie on their back on the massage table then use a small bolster pillow under their knees and another under their ankles to elevate their feet four to six inches.
 Cover them amply so they do not get cold.
 I also have a couple of very nice hand sized crystals that I have them hold in their palms, points toward their hearts.
 While doing that little bit of setup, I explain that it will take from a half-hour to an hour or more to do a thorough circulatory foot massage.
+I use a comfortable portable chair that lets me sit at the end of the table while working.

 Before starting the actual massage take a minute of quite meditation with them joining you to get composed and ready.
-Many at this point will ask their client to join with them silently building a mental picture of getting or feeling better.
+I suggest that you both take at least three slow deep breaths with three extra little inhales when the lungs are full and three little puffs when the lungs are empty.
+This tends to really clear the lungs.
+Many at this point will also ask their client to join with them silently building a mental picture of getting or feeling better.
 Some will go through their rituals to bring in aides, spirit helpers, smudging, incense, etc. I personally like to invoke some of my Reiki and energy teaching building for that person a very nurturing cocoon of energy and happiness.

 After that toe “tells me” that it is happy by achieving an even more relaxed state often with a corresponding small smile on the person’s face, I then shift to the next toe.
 There is a strong domino effect in that the next toe will take a fraction as long to relax and give itself totally to you.
 Working from the little toe toward the big toe is important because that cumulated “trust” is needed before you get to the big toes and arches where most people tend to store so much tension.
 Although the next three toes will go rather quickly, you still need to take the time to work each thoroughly moving the fluids appropriately.